-The word literally means, in Greek, to eagerly desire.
+The word literally means, in Greek, “to eagerly desire.”
 And often, the way we try and solve this is very unhealthy.
 I guess I shouldn’t want to be married.
-Why do I have this desire?
+Why do I have the desire?
 I shouldn’t feel that way.
 And you just beat yourself up.
 That doesn’t work.

-The [Greek] word means, to eagerly desire.
-In chapter 12 verse 31, it’s used positively.
+The word means to eagerly desire.
+In chapter 12, verse 31, it’s used positively.
 In chapter 14 verse 1, it’s used positively.
-In chapter 14 verse 39, the exact same word.
-Eagerly desire.
+In chapter 14 verse 39, the exact same word: eagerly desire.

 But let’s say you have a desire for a bigger house.
 And the desire for a bigger house is, everyone you know is getting bigger houses.
 And you are sick and tired of inviting them into your condo or your smaller house.
 And down deep, you feel like you will demonstrate that you have arrived when you have a bigger house.
 That’s called envy or jealousy.